willemverbuyst/hexagon-grid-generator/README.md

 Setting a up a grid of hexagons with only HTML/CSS can be a challenging job.
 With this tool the user doesn't have to deal with the mathematical calculation that goes hand in hand with geometrical shapes.

 When you want to make the grid responsive the CSS' **flexbox** and **nth-child selectors** combo is a nice but tough solution.
 This combo is exactly what this tool is based upon.

-The JavaScript in the background is used to generate the code - not the grid setup.
+The grid you see is generated with CSS and HTML only.
+The JavaScript in the background is used to generate the CSS and HTML code for you to copy.

 ## How to use this?

-Tweak the values in the left pane.
+Tweak the values to your liking.
 The display of the hexagon grid is updated live, as well as the HTML and CSS code.
-It is just a matter of copying the code in your project.
-You can replace the numbers with pictures, text, logos etc.
+It is just a matter of copying the code into your project.
+You can replace the numbers in the HTML with pictures, text, logos etc.

 ## Installing?

-You don't need to install anything.
-It is HTML and CSS only.
+Use the live version and you don't have to install anything.
+One button to copy the HTM and one to copy the CSS.

+When you want to run this tool locally run:

+> npm install

 ## Tweaking of the values

-- **Background Color** can be hexadecimal, rgb or a string value.
+- **Background Color** is a hexadecimal value
-- **Hexagon Color** can be hexadecimal, rgb or a string value.
+- **Hexagon Color** is a hexadecimal value
-- **Text Color** can be hexadecimal, rgb or a string value.
+- **Text Color** is a hexadecimal value
+- **Number of Hexagons** is the total number of hexagons
-- **Amount First Row** is the amount of hexagons on the first row.
+- **First Row** is the number of hexagons on the first row
-- **Size of Hexagon** is a value in rem.
+- **Size of Hexagon** is a value in rem
-- **Amount of Hexagons** is the total amount.
-- **Size of Gap** is a percentage.
-The displayed hexagon is actually an inner hexagon (100% - size of Gap).
-The gap is created with an transparant outer hexagon.
+- **Size of Gap** is a percentage, the displayed hexagon is actually an inner hexagon (100% minus the size of Gap), the gap is created with an transparant outer hexagon (100%)
-- **Skew X** is an angle in degrees.
+- **Skew X** is an angle in degrees
-- **Skew Y** is an angle in degrees.
+- **Skew Y** is an angle in degrees
-- **Rotate** is an angle in degrees the hexagon will turn when hovered over.
+- **Rotate** is an angle in degrees the hexagon will turn when hovered over
-- **Scale** increase/decrease (step 0.1).
+- **Scale** increase/decrease (step 0.1)
-- **Transition** is in seconds.
+- **Transition** is in seconds

 ## Media queries